Unnatural Hate for Natural Redheads

 - In the United States, redheads are called redheads, often even strangers will address them as "Red" and often they will respond to it naturally (as a force of habit). in England, redheads are called Gingers.

 It looks like I'll be changing my retirement destination to Denmark, and I'll be staying away from France as well!

 A Learning Experience

-I was 9 when I was playing on a church playground, a Lutheran church thou shalt not name.
-As myself and my best friends, twins, noticed a lady entering the outbuilding near the playground, we thought it would be the perfect opportunity to get to use the bathroom, snatch some water, and refresh instead of having to walk the entire two blocks home.
+I was 9 when I was playing on a church playground; a Lutheran church thou shalt not name.
+As myself and my best friends (twins) noticed a lady entering the outbuilding near the playground, we thought it would be the perfect opportunity to get to use the bathroom, snatch some water, and refresh instead of having to walk the entire two blocks home.
 So we approached her and me being me spoke up, "Can we use the bathroom please?"
-(I was never a rude kid, and always knew the power of words)

-And I was speechless, even if for only a moment.
-Before I spewed something at her that likely concreted for her that she had a mini-demon hell spawn on her sacred church ground.
-Thing is, even though my mother took me to church regularly, I still wasn't quite sure what she meant.
+And I was speechless, even if for only a moment, before I spewed something at her that likely concreted for her that she had a mini-demon hell spawn on her sacred church ground.
+The thing is, even though my mother took me to church regularly, I still wasn't quite sure what she meant.
 I only knew Judas was a bad guy, and this old lady wouldn't let me and my friends pee in her church.

 Later that night, I asked my mother.
 "What does it mean if someone says Daughter of Judas?"
 She shared with me that it was a deep insult given to someone who would betray anyone and everyone in their lives.
 The scowl on my face probably told her all she needed to know, but when she asked me how I had come by that phrase, I neatly lied and said I had heard it on TV.
 I don't know what she would have done had I told her, and I don't doubt she would have hunted that woman down and forced an apology, but I had already been burnt by this insult, and I just wanted to seethe alone.